-To package and distribute your own operating system running the Linux kernel is commonplace.
-There are virtually limitless "distros" available with more being created every day.
-They vary in terms of ease-of-use, technical capability, and are all fairly customizable (some more than others).
-I recommend starting with Linux Mint which is based on the popular Ubuntu, but I reiterate: this is open to debate.
+Packaging and distributing your operating system running the Linux kernel is commonplace.
+There are virtually limitless "distros" available, with more being created daily.
+They vary in ease of use and technical capability and are all reasonably customizable (some more than others).
+Based on the popular Ubuntu, I recommend starting with Linux Mint, but I reiterate: this is open to debate.

-For an up-to-date list on the most popular distros see distrowatch here.
-Install any distro at your own risk, the live mode is a good way to try out an OS.
+For an up-to-date list of the most popular distros, see distrowatch here.
+Install any distro at your own risk.
+The live mode is an excellent way to try out an OS.
 It is also much slower than running through your local disk.

 A similar concept is repositories ("repos").
 You might have seen repositories in places like GitHub, but consider Apple's App Store.
-Originally excluded from iPhone OS (today, iOS), the only way to retrieve external applications on the original iPhone was by "jailbreaking" your device to install the Cydia app.
+Excluded initially from iPhone OS (today, iOS), the only way to retrieve external applications on the original iPhone was by "jailbreaking" your device to install the Cydia app.
 Cydia offered what would be seen on any other Unix device: repository sources.
-It was only after what Cydia did in February 2008 that Apple launched its own walled-garden iteration less than 6 months later in July.
+It was only after what Cydia did in February 2008 that Apple launched its walled-garden iteration less than six months later in July.
 The same concept has since come into fruition on macOS and Windows.

 The Command Line

-While it isn't necessary, a correlation can be drawn with users who use Linux and those who also use the command line.
-If you've used the command prompt in Windows, it's a similar concept, you enter commands via typed commands into a virtual terminal.
+While it isn't necessary, a correlation can be drawn between users using Linux and those using the command line.
+If you've used the command prompt in Windows, it's a similar concept.
+You enter commands via typed commands into a virtual terminal.
 This process allows you to communicate directly to the kernel and issue commands that (for better or worse) give you absolute control over the Operating System.